apezio/prompt-cash-whmcs/README.md

 6) Grab your API credentials from https://prompt.cash/account and fill in the values for Public Token and Secret Token in WHMCS.

 Upcoming features:
-* Ability to give a discount when payments are made with this module.
+* Give a discount when paying with Bitcoin Cash
 * ???